-SpareBank 1 Nord-Norge's BCA of baa1 reflects the bank's strong regional position, retail focus combined with a solid deposit franchise, as well as its robust capital base and low level of non-performing loans (NPLs).
+SpareBank 1 Nord-Norge's BCA of baa1 reflects the bank's strong regional position, retail focus combined with a solid deposit franchise, as well as its robust capital base (CET1 of 15.9% in September 2019) and low level of non-performing loans (NPLs of 0.4% of gross loans in September 2019).
 The bank's BCA also takes into account its comfortable liquidity position and satisfactory profitability, benefiting from the more favourable economic conditions in northern Norway.
 These positive rating drivers are to some degree counterbalanced by downside risks stemming from the bank's exposure to the real estate sector, which are vulnerable to property price movements, and the bank's market funding dependence.